Anaminus/roblox-cure/README.md

 1. **Gather source code for server packages.**

-	Each source in the `peers.server.packages` folder is converted to source code, then stored for later requiring.
+	Each source in the `server.packages` folder is converted to source code, then stored for later requiring.

 2. **Run global packages.**